 For help with determining fabric sizes for projects, see the Cross Stitch Calculator.
 This is such a helpful tool.
-Enter the specifics of your project and it will give you the correct calculations and the size the finished project will be.
+Enter the specifics of your project, and it will give you the correct calculations and the size the finished project will be.
 The cross stitch calculator will tell you exactly how many stitches your project will be.
 This is a great way to focus on the joy of stitching and not be weighed down with figuring out conversions.
-This tool is perfect to get the exact measurements for the project.
+This tool is perfect for getting the exact measurements for the project.

 Sew Along's website has pictures of each style of fabric so you can see the difference when you are deciding which fabric to go with.
 It also helps with understanding the equation above.
 You can see what style of fabric you want for each project and not second guess your work.
 It also has an excellent graph with the different amount of stitches and what fabric works with what projects.
 Check out the pictures and the graph on their website.

 Whether you are love linen or are strictly an Aida cloth user; it is up to you.
-There really is no right or wrong way to go about picking your floss.
+There is no right or wrong way to go about picking your floss.
 It is 100% personal preference.
 To get the best feel of what fabric you love the best, try both.
 If you are scared of the smallness of linen, create a test sampler to try different stitches for the fabric.
 You can do this for all sorts of fabrics.
 This will also give you a feel of how much floss you will have to use.
-Of course, with linen, you are going to use less floss and with certain Aida fabric, a bit more.
-Also, check out the colors of the fabric.
-If you are not finding one you like try dyeing your own or try going a size up or down with different fabric texture.
+Of course, with linen, you are going to use less floss, and with certain Aida fabric, a bit more.
+Also, check out the colors of the fabric if you are not finding one you like try dyeing your own or try going a size up or down with different fabric texture.